gy65896/FVessel/README.md

 <hr />

 ## News 🚀
+* **2023.08.01**: 9 fusion data (Video-27~Video-35) have marked.
+When requesting the FVessel2.0, please contact us using your institutional or school email address exclusively for research purposes.

-* **2023.06.08**: "Asynchronous Trajectory Matching-Based Multimodal Maritime Data Fusion for Vessel Traffic Surveillance in Inland Waterways" has been accept by IEEE Transactions on Intelligent Transportation Systems.
+* **2023.06.08**: "Asynchronous Trajectory Matching-Based Multimodal Maritime Data Fusion for Vessel Traffic Surveillance in Inland Waterways" has been accepted by IEEE Transactions on Intelligent Transportation Systems.
-* **2023.05.07**: 9 fusion data (Video-27~Video-35) and 3728 images for detection are captured, and new data will be made public soon.
+* **2023.05.07**: 9 fusion data (Video-27~Video-35) and 3728 images for detection are captured.
 * **2023.01.12**: We made the FVessel_V1.0 dataset public, containing 26 fusion data and 7625 images for detection.
 ## Examples